 }

-We’re still using a for loop to get each line returned from search and print it out.
+We’re still using a for loop to return each line from search and print it.

-Now our whole program should be working!
+Now the entire program should work!
 Let’s try it out, first with a word that should return exactly one line from the Emily Dickinson poem, “frog”:

 $ cargo run frog poem.txt